United States men's national soccer team

-The United States men's national soccer team (USMNT), officially recognized as USA by FIFA, represents the United States in men's international soccer.
-The team is governed by the United States Soccer Federation, which is a member of FIFA since 1914 and was a founding member of CONCACAF since 1961.
-It was also affiliated with NAFC, which was a predecessor confederation of CONCACAF and the former governing soccer body in North America from 1946 to 1961.
+The United States men's national soccer team (USMNT), designated as USA by FIFA, represents the United States in men's international soccer, which is governed by the United States Soccer Federation.
+The team has been an affiliate member of FIFA since 1914 and is a founding member of CONCACAF, which was founded in 1961.
+Regionally, it is an affiliate member of NAFU in the North American Zone.
+From 1946 to 1961, it was a member of NAFC, the former governing soccer body in North America and a predecessor confederation of CONCACAF, and also a member of PFC, the former unified confederation of the Americas.

-The U.S. has appeared in eleven FIFA World Cups, including the first in 1930, where they reached the semifinals; their third-place finish, which was later awarded through overall tournament records, is the best result by a team from outside UEFA and CONMEBOL.
+The United States has qualified for the FIFA World Cup twelve times.
+It is one of five CONCACAF teams to have advanced to the knockout stage, finishing in third place in 1930, reaching the quarterfinals in 2002, and also reaching the round of 16 in 7 editions, 6 of them since 1994.
+Their third place finish in Uruguay 1930 is the best result by a CONCACAF team in the competition and is the only non-European or South American team to achieve a World Cup podium finish.
 They returned in 1934 and 1950, defeating England 1–0 in the latter, but did not qualify again until 1990.
 As host in 1994, the U.S. received an automatic berth and lost to Brazil in the round of 16.
 They qualified for the next five World Cups, a feat shared with only seven other nations.
-The U.S. reached the quarter-finals at the 2002 World Cup.
-The U.S. will primarily host 2026, alongside Mexico and Canada.
+The United States have hosted the 2026 FIFA World Cup, with Mexico and Canada as co-hosts.
+It has qualified for the FIFA Confederations Cup four times, finishing as runners-up in 2009, defeating top ranked European champions Spain 2–0 in the semifinal and losing to Brazil in the final, and also finishing in third place twice.

-The United States are the second most successful national team in its confederation, winning 10 CONCACAF continental titles (seven CONCACAF Gold Cups and three CONCACAF Nations League titles).
-The United States finished fourth place in two Copa América editions (1995 and 2016).
-Globally, the United States finished runners-up in the 2009 FIFA Confederations Cup, beating top-ranked European champions Spain in the semi-final and losing to Brazil in the final.
+The United States has participated twenty times in CONCACAF's premier continental competition.
+It is the second most successful team in its confederation, winning 10 CONCACAF continental titles (seven CONCACAF Gold Cup titles and three CONCACAF Nations League titles).
+It has participated five times in the Copa América; hosting the 2016 and 2024 editions, and finished fourth place twice in 1995 and 2016.
+In defunct regional competitions, the team finished as runners-up in the NAFC Championship in 1949, and also finished as runners-up in the North American Nations Cup as hosts in 1991.